aksiksi/blog/_posts/2015-11-07-roadomatic-node-vs-go.md

 The backend consists of two main parts:

-* A UDP server
+* A UDP server for request/response handling
-* A MongoDB database for data storage
+* A MongoDB database for storage of geospatial data

 The general flow of the server operation is as follows: